Jordan-H/DNS-Spoofer/README.md

 `pypy dns_spoof.py -v <victim IP> -r <router IP> -d <domain target> -t <spoofing IP>`

-The &ltvictim IP&gt is the IP address of the machine we are trying to attack with our DNS spoofing.
-The &ltrouter IP&gt is the IP address of the router that both machines are connected to.
-The &ltdomain target&gt is the domain that we will try to match for when we look at outbound DNS requests from the victim machine.
-The &ltspoofing IP&gt is the IP address of a website that we will serve the victim once we find a match with the &ltdomain target&gt.
+The &lt;victim IP&gt; is the IP address of the machine we are trying to attack with our DNS spoofing.
+The &lt;router IP&gt; is the IP address of the router that both machines are connected to.
+The &lt;domain target&gt; is the domain that we will try to match for when we look at outbound DNS requests from the victim machine.
+The &lt;spoofing IP&gt; is the IP address of a website that we will serve the victim once we find a match with the &lt;domain target&gt;.